 Some people treat their cars like their home away from home, but it shouldn’t act as a storage unit.
 Reina says large items in your car could block your visibility, creating dangerous blind spots and limiting your view for backing up.
 If there’s an emergency or an accident, anything not bolted down could easily move around your car and injure someone if you brake rapidly, he says.
 Plus, storing items in plain sight can make you a target for theft.
-These are the 15 things you should never leave in your car.

 Eating a full meal

 Almost everyone is guilty of eating or drinking behind the wheel at one point or another.
 Richard Reina, product training director at the aftermarket auto retailer CARiD.com, says sipping on a cup of coffee or soda is generally fine; just make sure you’re able to grip the wheel and keep your eyes on the road.
 “However, the more involved a snack or meal gets, the more distracted you might become,” he says.
 It might be tempting to reach for a fallen French fry, but it’s also incredibly dangerous.
 Here’s why you should never leave food in your car.

 Music during road trips and long commutes aren’t a problem, but using headphones isn’t the best thing to do while driving in your car.
 “Headphones decrease your awareness even more by filtering out other noises more than just your car’s speakers,” he says.
 Although it’s safer to make calls with headphones rather than taking a hand off the wheel, Reina says to be extra cautious since outside sounds will be harder to hear.
 Here’s how you can find the best headphones for you, just not in the car.